-Fortunately, our experience with this type of seller financing has been so positive for so long that we can confidently say the odds of the purchaser failing to pay are extremely small.
-In fact an examination of our practice transactions during the past fifteen years reveals a purchaser loan default rate of less than one percent.
+Fortunately, our experience with this type of seller financing has proven to be very successful and we can confidently say the odds of the purchaser failing to pay are extremely small.
+In fact, an examination of our practice transactions during the past fifteen years reveals a purchaser loan default rate of less than one percent.
 The risk you take by being in a second lien position to a bank is relatively small when you consider that a bank has very little interest in or ability for operating a foreclosed dental practice.
 Their only sure recourse in the event of default is to seize tangible practice assets and sell them at a fraction of their value in the secondary market.
 As a selling dentist, your options for recourse are more diverse and include the possibility of taking over the practice entirely until another purchaser is located.
-A well-written security agreement can reinforce your position and allow you to reap the benefit of maximizing you net after-tax proceeds by taking back a subordinated note for some portion of the sales price.
+A well-written security agreement can reinforce your position and allow you to reap the benefit of maximizing your net after-tax proceeds by taking back a subordinated note for some portion of the sales price.

 13. What if my patients stop coming to the practice after I am gone?